-Earl was a finalist in last year’s UVOS and is an accomplished voice actor with over 30 years behind the mic; performing commercials, narration, animation, games and eLearning.
+Earl was a finalist in the first year of UVOS and is an accomplished voice actor with over 30 years behind the mic; performing commercials, narration, animation, games and eLearning.
 He is known as a warm storyteller with a unique voiceprint and a friendly real-person delivery.
 Perhaps, Earl is best know for his character work, comprising characters in the Borderlands, Hearthstone, World of Warcraft, and Diablo franchises, voicing Booker T. Bookworm in Barney and Friends, Brussel in the PBS Sprout Network’s The Sprout Diner series, gobs of voices for Radio Disney, dozens of characters for Istation’s interactive classroom modules, and ongoing Chuck E. Cheese characters for the past 22 years.

 During those same years, Earl was also an independent writer and producer of most forms of digital media communications for corporate marketing, training, sales and employee relations.
 Earl has volunteered in this capacity to assist the production of UVOS-Take 2.